 A South African swimmer who shattered world records in the breaststroke and captured his nation's first individual male swimming gold in over 50 years.

-Cameron van der Burgh announced himself to the world not with a whisper, but with a seismic splash.
-At the 2009 World Championships, the Pretoria-born swimmer broke the 50m breaststroke world record, becoming the first African athlete to set a global standard in the pool while training entirely on his home continent.
-His defining moment came at the 2012 London Olympics.
-In a blistering 100m breaststroke final, he not only won gold but did so in a new world record time, claiming South Africa's first individual male swimming gold since 1956.
-Van der Burgh's career was marked by technical innovation and fierce competitiveness; he was known for his explosive starts and turns, often pushing the limits of the rules.
-After defending his world title in 2013 and earning Olympic silver in 2016, he retired, leaving as a pioneer who proved world-class swimming could thrive far from traditional powerhouses.
+Cameron van der Burgh broke the 50m breaststroke world record at the 2009 World Championships, becoming the first African athlete to set a global standard while training entirely on his home continent.
+At the 2012 London Olympics, he won gold in the 100m breaststroke final in a new world record time, claiming South Africa's first individual male swimming gold since 1956.
+Born in 1988 in Pretoria, he defended his world title in 2013 and earned Olympic silver in 2016.
+Van der Burgh retired as a pioneer who proved world-class swimming could thrive far from traditional powerhouses.

 1981–1996